Major revision January 1990

 PD441 However, democratic societies need to protect themselves against those who seek to use terror and violence against them and to have plans in place that mitigate against the effects of attack.
 In a complex, modern society, it will be a long time before we can entirely eradicate the root causes of "terrorism".
 Any measures to protect society should not undermine the fundamental values that shape a green society: inclusion, justice and equality.

 PD442 Police and intelligence investigations of terrorist activity need to be well resourced, and given sufficient freedom to ensure their safety and efficacy.
 They must, though, be carried out in a transparent and accountable way, and remain within the law.

 PD443 Those accused or found guilty of atrocities, or planning to commit, aid or abet in their execution, should be dealt with under the same principles as those accused of more conventional criminal activities.
 In particular, those accused of supporting terrorist acts should have normal rights against arbitrary arrest or imprisonment.
-It should not be a crime simply to belong to an organisation or have sympathy with its aims, though it should be a crime to aid and abet criminal acts or deliberately fund such acts.
+It should not be a crime simply to have sympathy with its aims, though it should be a crime to aid and abet criminal acts or deliberately fund such acts.

 PD444 We support the inclusion of crimes of terrorism in the mandate of the International Criminal Court and, in the meantime, the use of ad hoc courts under UN auspices, on neutral territory but under the law of the country in which the crime was committed.